UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/doc/age-and-unemployment-rates-report.md

 ###### Figure 2: Mean unemployment rate for age groups 15-24, 25-54, 55-64.
 Error bars represent 95% confidence intervals generated using Asymptotic Theory.

-Performing 3 separate tests produced the values in Table 3, showing Figure 2 confidence interval predictions correct.
+Performing 3 separate tests produced the values in Table 3, results agree with the confidence intervals from Figure 2.

 ###### Table 3: Pair-wise T-Test for each age group comparison using a critical value of 0.05 to reject or fail to reject the Null hypothesis.